YPares/arpligner/README.md

 everything will be derived.

 However, you may wonder then what happens if you go below C3.
 Or if you go "above" the last degree of your chord.
-Well then, Arpligner will loop through the chord, but transposing the notes up or down as many octaves as needed, so it always has a sensible chord note to play.
+Well then, Arpligner will "wrap around" the chord, but transposing the notes up or down as many octaves as needed, so it always has a sensible chord note to play.

-You can also select a different mapping method.
+You can also select different mapping and wraparound methods.
 For instance, you can choose that only the white keys will be used here, which can be more convenient when playing patterns live on a MIDI keyboard.
 See the [pattern settings section](#pattern-parameters) for more info.

 ### Multi-channel mode